pikulet/lumen/content/posts/animal-crossing.md

 Outside of security, these questions are important in every domain of life.
 When it comes to personal health, many people generally agree that it is worth spending a little more money to keep our bodies healthy.
 And it isn't just about defraying the costs of seeing a doctor.
 It's about well-being and a peace of mind.

+## Remarks

+Besides getting myself involved in hacking the game, I also ran a satirical Animal Crossing news site.
+You may check out the [5amcrook](https://5amcrook.netlify.app/).